Pong: Impact and legacy

 Home Pong was an instant success following its limited 1975 release through Sears; around 150,000 units were sold that holiday season.
 The game became Sears' most successful product at the time, which earned Atari a Sears Quality Excellence Award.
 Atari's own version sold an additional 50,000 units.
 Similar to the arcade version, several companies released clones to capitalize on the home console's success, many of which continued to produce new consoles and video games.
 Magnavox re-released their Odyssey system with simplified hardware and new features and, later, released updated versions.
 Coleco entered the video game market with their Telstar console; it features three Pong variants and was also succeeded by newer models.
-Nintendo released the Color TV-Game 6 in 1977, which plays six variations of electronic tennis.
-The next year, it was followed by an updated version, the Color TV-Game 15, which features fifteen variations.
-The systems were Nintendo's entry into the home video game market and the first to produce themselves—they had previously licensed the Magnavox Odyssey.
 The dedicated Pong consoles and the numerous clones have since become varying levels of rare; Atari's Pong consoles are common, while APF Electronics' TV Fun consoles are moderately rare.
 Prices among collectors, however, vary with rarity; the Sears Tele-Games versions are often cheaper than those with the Atari brand.